R3K1NG/dedsploit/README.md

 ### IV.
 Issues?

 If you ever have any issues regarding the source code of this framework, as well as any errors you have encountered, please do not hesitate to open a new issue!

+Of course, suggestions for modules and attack vectors are always welcome. dedsploit is a young yet-to-mature framework, and we wish to make the best for penetration testers.